zach-is-my-name/GoalZappEthereum/README.md

 ## Usage

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here's how you can build a roadmap of steps toward achieving your posted goal; Or contribute your knowledge towards building the steps list of someone else's go:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here's how you can build a roadmap of steps toward achieving your posted goal; Or contribute your knowledge towards building the steps list of someone else's goal:

 #### Own goal